asclines/ReadySetFractals/README.md

 # Ready Set Fractals

 Ready Set Fractals aims to create a simple way to design, generate, and explore Mandelbrot and Julia Set Fractals.
 By providing a simple yet extensive interface, this project aims to give the user a variety of options when it comes to generating a set fractal and exploring it.
+While not all of these goals have been met yet, they will be.
+Check out the features section below to see what is done and what is coming up.

 ## Features